 Transfer and Progress

-Despite ongoing recovery efforts of the higher education community to regain pre-pandemic normalcy, lingering COVID-19 impacts continue to make navigating transfer options difficult as never before.
-In particular, community colleges are the most affected sector of higher education during the pandemic with unprecedented declines in freshmen, continuing student enrollments, adult learners, and transfer-in enrollments, which had a ripple effect on overall transfer enrollment across higher education sectors.
+Despite ongoing recovery efforts of the higher education community to regain pre-pandemic normalcy, there are lingering COVID-19 impacts on transfer enrollment.
+In particular, community colleges were the most affected sector of higher education during the pandemic with unprecedented declines in freshmen, continuing student enrollments, adult learners, and transfer-in enrollments, which had a ripple effect on overall transfer enrollment across higher education sectors.
+In fall 2023, we began to see signs of recovery with upward transfers among community college students increasing for the first time since the start of the pandemic.

-This new report series was created with the urgent need for timely information in mind, to help educational leaders and policymakers address enduring enrollment impacts from the pandemic.
+This report series was created to help educational leaders and policymakers address enduring enrollment impacts from the pandemic.
 It aims to better serve the education community with new, timely, and detailed data that are only available through the Clearinghouse.
-These include postsecondary participation, mobility, and progress among economically disadvantaged students, using a new experimental measure of students’ income background.
-It also includes data on disparities in pandemic recovery across differing student and institutional characteristics and early success indicators for the recent freshman classes at community colleges.
+These include postsecondary participation, mobility, and progress among economically disadvantaged students.
+It also includes data on disparities in pandemic recovery across differing student and institutional characteristics and transfer outcomes for entering community college students.

-The new report series was created with support from the Institute of Education Sciences, U.S. Department of Education, for the expanded analyses on the pandemic recovery for community colleges and the Ascendium Education Group for student income analyses.
+This report was created with support from the Institute of Education Sciences, U.S. Department of Education, for the expanded analyses on the pandemic recovery for community colleges and the Ascendium Education Group for student income analyses.
 The opinions expressed in this report are those of the authors and do not represent the views of the Institute or the U.S. Department of Education, nor Ascendium Education.

 Navigate details for different institutions and students using the tabs at the top of the dashboard.